 Travel insurance is also a must, especially if you're going away for a few months on end.
 Which brings us to our next point...

 If you're going away for a while, make sure you get yourself insured, especially if you're planning on partaking in very physical activities.

 Get a policy that is tailored to your trip.
 If you're intending on getting involved in adventure activities while you're away, you'll need a policy that explicitly states that you're covered in case you have an accident as a result.

 You're probably best taking out annual cover if you're planning on going away for a few months, or on a few different trips over 12 months.
 If you're going away for a short period of time, single cover will ensure you for (you guessed it) one single trip for up to (approximately) 31 days.

-Split your cash
+Split your travel money between cards and cash